Journal of Law and Economics, Vol. 57, No. 3, August 2014

 48 Pages Posted: 14 Sep 2010 Last revised: 14 Dec 2015

 Date Written: August 2014

-This paper presents the first systematic theoretical and empirical study of high-low agreements in civil litigation.
-A high-low agreement is a private contract that, if signed by litigants before the conclusion of a trial, constrains the future damages payment to lie between a minimum and a maximum amount.
-Whereas the existing literature describes litigation as a choice between trial and settlement, our examination of high-low agreements - a relatively new phenomenon in civil litigation - introduces partial or incomplete settlements.
+This article presents the first systematic theoretical and empirical study of high-low agreements in civil litigation.
+A high-low agreement is a private contract that, if signed by litigants before trial, constrains any plaintiff’s recovery to a specified range.
 In our theoretical model, trial is both costly and risky.
 When litigants have divergent subjective beliefs and are mutually optimistic about their trial prospects, cases may fail to settle.
-In these cases, high-low agreements can be in the litigants’ mutual interest because they limit the risk of outlier damages awards while still allowing for an optimal degree of speculation.
-Using unique insurance claims data from a national insurance company, we describe the features of these agreements and empirically investigate the factors that may influence whether litigants discuss or enter into high-low agreements.
+In these cases, high-low agreements can be in litigants’ mutual interest because they limit the risk of outlier awards while still allowing mutually beneficial speculation.
+Using claims data from a national insurance company, we describe the features of these agreements and empirically investigate the factors that may influence whether litigants discuss or enter into them.
 Our empirical findings are consistent with the predictions of the theoretical model.
-We also explore extensions and alternative explanations for high-low agreements, including their use to mitigate excessive, offsetting trial expenditures.
+Other applications include the use of collars in mergers and acquisitions.

 Keywords: High-Low agreements, settlement, contracts, civil litigation, trial, arbitration, reserve accounts, insurance industry